 To see if you're covered or not for these types of damages listed above, talk to your agent or broker and be sure to read your policy.

 Some earthquake insurers may require an inspection of your property before they'll issue you a policy.
 They may even have different coverage requirements, such as:

-- You must have strapping guards to secure fixtures, such as hot-water heaters
+- Using strapping guards to secure fixtures, such as hot water heaters